-This means that if you wish to prepare it, you will need to do it privately, by yourself or with a tutor.
+This means that if your child is currently in the UK state school system, or abroad, you will need to prepare it privately, by yourself or with a tutor.

-From my experience, I would say that the ideal time to start this training is 18 to 12 months prior to the exam.
+From our experience, we would say that the ideal time to start this training is 18 to 12 months prior to the exam.

-For Grammar Schools, the test can be extremely selective.
+- For Grammar Schools, the test can be extremely selective.
 Few places and lots of competitors (e.g. 450 applicants for 80 places is often the ratio).
 This means that there is no standard pass mark.
-In this example, the school will take the top 80 test marks get in.
+In this example, the school will take the top 80 test marks.